-One easy way to do so is to make your own website with 123 reg.
+One easy way to do so is to make your own website through a number of different providers.
 As with many companies that help their customers set up a website or online business, 123 reg offers three distinct packages which are each designed for beginners, advanced users and businesses.
 You can also opt to have personalized assistance instead of using their easy website builder.

 Identify the Niche for Your Online Business

 After you’ve researched your website building options, make sure to identify your niche BEFORE purchasing a domain name.
 One of the most important aspects of an online business is understanding that your domain name is your branding and your livelihood—make sure it accurately portrays your business in a positive way and positions your service or product to the best of its ability!